Zendesk

 "support_name": "{{ticket.assignee.first_name}}",

-"agent_id": "{{ticket.latest_comment.author.id}}",
+"agent_id": "{{ticket.latest_public_comment.author.id}}",

-"ticket_status": "closed"
+"ticket_status": "closed",

 }